-Network Activity by Location
+Network Activity by Site

-This report displays network traffic statistics and application and network response time for each network location.
+This report displays network traffic statistics and application and network response time for each site.

 Network Activity by Client

 This report displays network traffic statistics for the specified client.
 Enter a client's IP address or hostname and then click the Submit button to generate the report.